 January 1, 2019 will be the beginning of an exciting and more profitable year for HCPs who utilize telehealth services to provide diverse quality health care for patients.
 Here is a synopsis of what you can expect:

-Two new HCPCS codes, G2010 and G2012, have been created for the calendar year 2019 to pay providers who use communication technology to evaluate and manage patient care.
-Three new CPT codes, 99453, 99454, and 99457 have been created to address the need to reimburse providers who utilize remote monitoring tools with their patients.
+Two new HCPCS codes, G2010 and G2012, have been created to pay providers who use telemedicine to evaluate and manage care.
+Codes, 99453, 99454, and 99457 have been created to reimburse providers who use these remote monitoring tools with their patients.
 Let’s take a closer look at these new additions to the coding armamentarium.

 HCPCS G2012 provides reimbursement for what is called “brief communication technology-based services”.
 The best example is the virtual check-in.
 This is not the same as checking in for a scheduled appointment.
 The virtual check-in allows the provider to evaluate a patient’s condition via electronic communication methods to determine if an office visit is necessary.
 This offers a great opportunity for patients who may not otherwise pursue treatment for complaints because they would have to drive to the provider’s office.
 Offering this service for your patients is an incredible feature that not only benefits them, but your practice as well.
 Think of it as a potential scheduling-triage, or a way to offer more mobile or remote patients the peace of mind that you’re available if they have a concern, but they aren’t sure whether or not they should come in or make an appointment.

 Some key points to know about this code:

 - Patients must have given verbal consent at each check-in visit.

 - This code is limited to established patients only.

 - Only physicians and qualified health care professionals, as defined by the AMA, are eligible to use this code.